Krook9d/PurpleLab/README.md

 #### Admin Account

-An admin account is created by default, stored in your home directory in the admin.txt file and then hashed into the database.
+An admin account is created by default, stored in your home directory in the admin.txt file in this form ( admin@local.com:password) and then hashed into the database.

 #### User Account